-Many supporters of the Second Amendment advocate for Red Flag laws
+Many Supporters of the Second Amendment Advocate for Red Flag Laws

 They are a proven tool, drafted with strong due process protections, and enjoy strong bipartisan support.

-Connecticut was the first state to pass them.
-It helped keep many people safe from mass shootings.
-In 1999, Connecticut became the first state to enact firearm seizure legislation following a mass shooting at the state lottery headquarters.
+Connecticut was the first state to pass red flag laws, and they have helped keep many people safe from mass shootings.
+In 1999, Connecticut enacted firearm seizure legislation following a mass shooting at the state lottery headquarters.

 Connecticut’s law requires an “independent investigation” by police if they believe that a person poses “a risk of imminent personal injury” to self or others, followed by a warrant request, with several formal checks on the judge’s ability to order the seizure and retention of firearms by law enforcement.

+Indiana was the second state.
 In 2005, after the fatal shooting of a police officer in Indianapolis, Indiana enacted firearm seizure laws.
 Indiana’s law permits warrantless seizure of a person’s firearms if a police officer believes the person has a “mental illness” and is “dangerous,” defined as an imminent or future “risk of personal injury” to self or others.
 Indiana’s firearm seizure law was associated with a 7.5% reduction in firearm suicides in the ten years following its enactment, larger than that seen in any comparison state by chance alone.

 Russ Vance / Shutterstock.com